-The first 2000 days of life is a critical time for physical, with prevention and follow-up care in the community.
-Two excellent programs are Hospital in The Home cognitive, social and emotional health.
-What happens in and community palliative care that are delivered in the first 2000 days of life has been shown to have an impact on health and wellbeing throughout life. collaboration with hospital services.
+The first 2000 days of life is a critical time for physical, cognitive, social and emotional health.
+What happens in the first 2000 days of life has been shown to have an impact on health and wellbeing throughout life.

-Our Healthy Families Healthy Children initiative has One of our important strengths is collaboration and seen our Child and Family Health Services work with purposefully working in partnership across government all service partners to support the best possible start in and community organisations where we are able to life for children.
-Some of the key achievements of the achieve better outcomes collectively.
-Examples of our collaboration include the provision of tailored packages partnership work have been highlighted in this of care to families, antenatal clinics offered at Child and Strategic Plan.
-Family Health Centres and the implementation of the Substance Use in Pregnancy Program.
-We are anticipating changes in the healthcare environment and are excited about the opportunities A continued focus for our services will be on integrating this will present.
-In particular, the opportunity to expand care where possible to improve the client experience, our services to new growth areas and to extend our quality of care and outcomes of healthcare.
-If we are models of care to provide more services in community able to minimise fragmentation of care, we will improve settings.
-Examples of planned initiatives include the access to healthcare through greater efficiencies. introduction of a new intellectual disability health team and a vascular specialist medical clinic.
+Our Healthy Families Healthy Children initiative has seen our Child and Family Health Services work with all service partners to support the best possible start in life for children.
+Some of the key achievements of the collaboration include the provision of tailored packages of care to families, antenatal clinics offered at Child and Family Health Centres and the implementation of the Substance Use in Pregnancy Program.

+A continued focus for our services will be on integrating care where possible to improve the client experience, quality of care and outcomes of healthcare.
+If we are able to minimise fragmentation of care, we will improve access to healthcare through greater efficiencies.

 We have been at the forefront of the design of new integrated care initiatives in NSW.
-Our Healthy Homes My thanks to the staff, consumers and partner agencies and Neighbourhoods program was introduced in 2015 who have contributed to the development of this plan. to provide care coordination for families with complex I very much look forward to working with my team and health and social care needs.
-The program was recently our partners to realise its objectives. identified by the Ministry of Health as one of only five initiatives suitable for scaling-up across the state.
-Miranda Shaw
+Our Healthy Homes and Neighbourhoods program was introduced in 2015 to provide care coordination for families with complex health and social care needs.
+The program was recently identified by the Ministry of Health as one of only five initiatives suitable for scaling-up across the state.